 mogrifyed” versions of the previous commands:

-To take things a step further, if you wanted to be edit an entire directory of images and resize them all in the same way, you can pass
+To edit an entire directory of images and resize them all in the same way, you can pass

 Resizing images from the command-line is really just the tip of the iceberg.
-ImageMagick supports a ton of additional options that allow you to optimize images, play with the colors and even pixelate things.
+ImageMagick supports many additional options that allow you to optimize images, resample their colors, and convert them to other formats.

 Next, you may want to learn how to Serve Modern Image Formats Using imgproxy with Docker.